Fall under the spell of the Halléoojamaflipaphone – a new musical instrument invented and built at the University for the city's Halle orchestra.

 The instruments can respond to any score, from Beethoven to hip hop.

 They include a V8 engine block whose eight pistons shake eight cans containing different materials to create eight different sounds, built by technical apprentices Jake Cartwright and Jacob Skelly.
 Meanwhile the snare drum, with its drumsticks hovering over the drum skin from a motor, can play a beat faster than any human.

 Halléoojamaflipaphone: A Symphony of Science and Art.
 Watch the full video below.

 Even its conception was unusual.
-Peter Green, Senior Lecturer in the School of Electrical and Electronic Engineering and the Hallé's Education Director Steve Pickett formed the idea as they commuted to work on the train.
+Peter Green, Senior Lecturer in the Department of Electrical and Electronic Engineering and the Hallé's Education Director Steve Pickett formed the idea as they commuted to work on the train.